Professional Reseller

 What kinds of items are your bread-and-butter, profit-wise?

-Asked by Sylvia (OR) over 11 years ago
+Asked by Sylvia (OR) almost 12 years ago

 Discontinued health and beauty, grocery, toys and electronics do very well on Amazon.
 My "bread and butter" on eBay are high designer items sold at the likes of retailers Neiman Marcus, Barney's, Net a Porter etc. Though I am not opposed to selling less quality items if the opportunity is there!